openstack/ceilometer/doc/source/configuration.rst

-counter_source                   openstack                             The source name of emited counters control_exchange                 ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid periodic_interval                600                                   seconds between running periodic tasks os-username                      glance                                Username to use for openstack service access os-password                      admin                                 Password to use for openstack service access os-tenant-id                                                           Tenant ID to use for openstack service access os-tenant-name                   admin                                 Tenant name to use for openstack service access
+counter_source                   openstack                             The source name of emited counters control_exchange                 ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid periodic_interval                600                                   seconds between running periodic tasks os-username                      ceilometer                            Username to use for openstack service access os-password                      admin                                 Password to use for openstack service access os-tenant-id                                                           Tenant ID to use for openstack service access os-tenant-name                   admin                                 Tenant name to use for openstack service access